If you've experienced property loss from wildfires in LA our team is here to help you. Call us today.

 Can You Fight An Insurance Cancellation?

-If your insurance policy is cancelled in a manner that violates the stipulations mentioned above, or if you otherwise think that your insurance company has dealt with you in bad faith, there are a number of different avenues to pursue.
+If your insurance policy is cancelled in a manner that violates the stipulations mentioned above, or if you otherwise think that your insurance company has dealt with you in bad faith, there are several different avenues to pursue.

-First off, you can contact your agent for more information about why the policy is being cancelled or file an appeal with the insurance company.
-You could also file a complaint with the California Insurance Department.
+First, you can contact your agent for more information about why the policy is being canceled, or file an appeal with the insurance company.
+You could also file a complaint with the California Department of Insurance.

 Seeking the assistance of an insurance law firm like Merlin Law Group can help you explore your legal options.
 In addition to suing, an attorney can help you appeal a decision or negotiate with your insurer.